-Career Center
+Career Services

-The Career Center provides a full range of career services, including individual career counseling, part-time and full-time job listings, job search assistance and a career resources library.
-The Center also offers classes that provide the opportunity for students to explore personal values and interests, assess their skills, explore job and career options, develop and execute effective job search strategies, create career portfolios and integrate classroom instruction with practical work experience through internships.
+Career Services provides a full range of career resources, including individual career counseling, part-time and full-time job listings, job search assistance and a career resources library.
+Career Services also offers classes that provide the opportunity for students to explore personal values and interests, assess their skills, and explore job and career options .
 See course listings in the School of Business and Management.
-The Career Center also sponsors events throughout the year, including a fall Internship Fair, a spring Job Fair, Kaplan Graduate School practice tests, Career Center Open House, and "Lunch with a CEO."
+Career Services also sponsors several career-related events throughout the year, including a fall Internship Fair, a spring Job Fair, Kaplan Graduate School practice tests, Career Center Open House, and an etiquette lunch.

-Center for Student Leadership
+Student Life and Leadership

-Based on NDNU's mission of values-based learning, the Center for Student Leadership develops students' talents and potential to be effective leaders in diverse and dynamic communities.
-The Center for Student Leadership is responsible for advising Student Clubs & Organizations and Student Government (ASNDNU); Leadership Programs; New Student Orientation; Student Activities; Commencement; and Alumni and Family Weekend.
+Based on NDNU's mission of values-based learning, the Center for Student Life and Leadership develops students' talents and potential to be effective leaders in diverse and dynamic communities.
+The Center for Student Leadership is responsible for advising Student Clubs and Organizations and Student Government (ASNDNU), Leadership Programs, New Student Orientation, Housing and Residential Life, Student Activities, and Commencement .